Java Garmin/ANT FIT file reader

 The ANT ‘Flexibile & Interoperatble Data Transfer’ (FIT) protocol

 ANT devices and Garmin GPS units, like the Edge 810 and 830 I use, store all device information in .FIT files.
-This format is defined in the FIT SDK.
+The FIT protocol is open and is defined in the FIT SDK.
 It is a binary protocol, not human readable, designed for embedded devices (having limited resources).

 Since I wanted to decode the activity files, containing the GPS track, I decided to write a FIT file reader.